lennodev/lennodev/README.md

 # Hi there!
 My name is Lenno. <img src="https://raw.githubusercontent.com/lennodev/lennodev/main/wave.gif" width="30px">
 <p align='center'>

 I'm a full stack developer.
-I'm passionate about learning the new technologies.
-Developing something new and interesting always make me fully satisfied!
+I'm passionate about learning new technologies and excited about developing innovative ideas.
 Stay Hungry, Stay Foolish!

 I'm from Hong Kong, and currently working as a System Analyst.
 You can find me on [![LinkedIn][2.2]][2].